subugoe/pubdev_docker/README.md

 # Release Notes

+## 2016.11.10
+  There some new changes:
+  1. The MySQL now listens per default on port 3360.
+  2. Made proper changes to the `docker-files` to make the Goettingen-Layer work smoothly.
+  3. There are options, which allow the usage of MySQL remotely or only a single Database.
+  4. Add more comments to different files, in order to make them better readable.

 ## 2016.11.02
   Added a script which pulls together the sources from GitHub and CPAN, which can be used in the debugger.
 You just need to run